A Modern Mission: Preservation, Restoration, Conservation

 When restoring a room or area of Biltmore House, Museum Services team members play detective, poring over historical documents and scrutinizing the site’s details to confirm its original purpose.
 That information serves as the basis for restoration plans.
 The team’s goal is to present an accurate representation of Biltmore House during the time the Vanderbilt family lived in it.

+When it comes time to recreate decorative elements for a project, Museum Services goes to great lengths to ensure materials for the rooms are recreated in an authentic manner.
 For example, when restoring the Tyrolean Chimney Room, one of the most opulent guest bedrooms in Biltmore House, Biltmore commissioned Atelier d’Offard based in Tours, France, to reproduce the wallpaper.
 This company was one of the few in the world that could recreate the paper using the same techniques used to craft Biltmore’s wallpapers more than a century ago.

 Conservation is the Key